jonnzee24/ppm-efx/README.md

    The output format can be in .png, but it depends on imagemagick to do the conversion.
    If you dont have imagemagick installed, save the output as .ppm

-FULL COMMAND EXAMPLE\n
+FULL COMMAND EXAMPLE
-./ppm-efx images/arch.ppm -s output.ppm/.png (conversion to .png depends on imagemagick)
+"./ppm-efx images/arch.ppm -s output.ppm/.png" (conversion to .png depends on imagemagick)

 CONTROLS
 [Q] = toggle color quantization.
 While in this mode by pressing [Q] UP/DOWN changes the bit-depth.